stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ### A Word About Default Routing

 Service does not alter the default routing.
 Depending on your VPN tunnel settings (and settings of the VPN server you are connecting to), the default routing might be set to go via WAN or via VPN tunnel.
 This service affects only routing of the traffic matching the policies.
-If you want to override default routing, set the following:
+If you want to override default routing, follow the instructions below.

+#### OpenVPN tunnel configured via uci (/etc/config/openvpn)

+Set the following to the appropriate section of your ```/etc/config/openvpn```:

 - For OpenVPN 2.4 and newer client config:

     ```text